Mustafa1292/Class-proj/README.md

 ## Logs:
 Our logs recieve updates based on our triggers.
 The updates we check for are updates in the user database when a user is 1) updated, 2) inserted, and 3) deleted.

+## Extra Steps:
+There are no extra steps needed to access or use our website!
+Feel free to look around :)